wuyasan/Speaking-Portal-B/docs/design-and-requirements/TechStack.md

 # Tech Stack

 This is a comprehensive document highlighting the tech stack we will be using to build this project.
 Our tech stack has a lot of similarities with Kukarella's stack enable smooth integration.
 Moreover, we we shall create API endpoints in NodeJS to interact with Python video generation scripts.
+This is a living document and will be updated as we progress.

 ## Front End
 ---